 To be truthful, she confessed, she was hardly fallin': "I didn't really like him that much."

 Apparently he's the kind of person who can grow on you.

-Because in the two decades since the 15-time Grammy winner and classically trained pianist, marking her 40th birthday Jan.
-25, finally relented and agreed to get in the studio with the legendary producer and rapper, 42, you could say her opinion has changed.
+Because in the two decades since the 15-time Grammy winner and classically trained pianist, turning 41 on Jan.
+25, finally relented and agreed to get in the studio with the legendary producer and rapper, 43, you could say her opinion has changed.

 "I think what happened was, he really got me when I saw how far his mind went," she explained during a 2013 visit to The Wendy Williams Show.
 "He's really, really intelligent and knows so many interesting things."
 The more she spoke with him, she continued, the more she discovered "he knew all this stuff I had no idea about.
 I think that he loves to live life and he really showed me how to live life in a beautiful way."

 Their shared forever, as she wrote in her 2012 song "That's When I Knew," began in the middle of one such conversation: "Wasn't anything special you said / It was just there / Right then / I didn't have time even to overthink it / I loved you and all of a sudden / I was all in," and landed them on the French island of Corsica on July 31, 2010, trading vows and making plans for the family they'd already begun.

 Now more than a decade into their marriage, they're marveling at how 11-year-old Egypt Dean is composing songs and 7-year-old Genesis Dean is already adept at dropping a beat, and relishing the fact that they're still borrowing the best bits of each other's personas.
 "I think we've taught each other a lot," she told Marie Claire.
 "He's taught me to live more fully and I think I've taught him to live more deeply."

 Theirs was admittedly not an instant connection, she told the Daily Mail in 2012.
 "It was a very slow burn, but it does still burn and it's beautiful."